 1. The education in Darwin is top-tier

-According to the Times Higher Education University Rankings, Charles Darwin University is ranked =28th for ‘Millennial universities’.
-It is also one of six members of Australia’s Innovative Research Universities network and is 2nd in Australia for graduate employment, and =1st for graduate salary.
-Charles Darwin is a globally connected and respected university, with campuses sweeping over the Northern Territory.
+According to the Times Higher Education University Rankings, Charles Darwin University is ranked =30th for ‘Millennial universities’.
+It is also 2nd in Australia for graduate employment, and =1st for graduate salary.
+Charles Darwin is a globally connected and respected university, with campuses across the Northern Territory.
 The university offers more than 75 nationally recognised and accredited programs for international students.

 2. The Northern Territory is absolutely stunning

 Every Australian will tell you the same thing: the Northern Territory is like nowhere else.
-Whilst studying in Darwin, you’ll be able to explore the greater area around the city.
+Whilst studying in Darwin, you’ll be able to explore the greater area around the city easily.
 Think wondrous stretches of desert, towering natural monoliths, swimming holes and absolutely incredible natural sights like the breathtaking Nitmiluk (Katherine) Gorge, world-famous Uluru, Kakadu National Park and the Karlu Karlu Devil’s Marbles.
-Don’t forget to catch the Field of Light installation in the Uluru heartland, which is in place until 2020.

 3. Darwin city is beautiful, warm and close to nature

 The more famous sights in the Northern Territory are stunning, but so is the city of Darwin.
-The city is modern, but surrounded by natural wonders including sandy, sun-splashed beaches and the famous Kakadu and Litchfield National Parks.
-The climate is warm and pleasant, with a tropical savanna climate and a wet/dry season – so it’s the perfect for those who enjoy warmer climates and being close to nature.
+While the city centre is a bustling urban space, it is surrounded by natural wonders including sandy, sun-splashed beaches and the famous Kakadu and Litchfield National Parks.
+The climate is warm and pleasant, with a tropical savanna climate and a wet/dry season – so it’s perfect for those who enjoy warmer weather and being close to nature.

 4. When it comes to scholarships, Darwin offers many opportunities

-In the bigger cities, applying for opportunities – scholarships, mentorships, work placements, and so on – can sometimes be overwhelming.
+In some of Australia’s bigger capital cities, applying for opportunities – scholarships, mentorships, work placements, and so on – can sometimes be overwhelming and competitive.
 And with so many fellow students all vying for the same placements, it can be difficult to secure a spot.
-At Charles Darwin University, there are many opportunities for generous scholarships available – and it’s possible there could be less competition for scholarship places in a smaller city like Darwin.
+Fortunately, there are many more openings available to you in a city like Darwin.
+For example, at Charles Darwin University, there are many opportunities for generous scholarships available – and it’s possible there could be less competition for scholarship places in a smaller city like Darwin.

 5. The classes are usually smaller